General Rules of T20 Cricket

 Understanding and effectively utilizing the Powerplay Regulations is key to gaining an advantage in T20 cricket matches.
 Teams that can master the balance between strategic batting and tactical bowling during this phase often set themselves up for success in the rest of the game.

-Also Read General Rules of Jeu Provencal
+Also Read General Rules of Pehlwani

 Free Hits and No-Balls